Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and Segmentation: Introduction

 Visual inspection is a crucial task in manufacturing, ensuring that the products are free of defects before reaching customers.
 Manual efforts in such inspections incur high labor costs and attention.
 With advancements in deep learning and computer vision techniques, these complex processes are increasingly being automated, reducing manual involvement and enabling high-precision identification of defects.
 Therefore, visual inspection through anomaly detection (AD) and segmentation is essential in identifying and localizing defective regions.

-Most conventional approaches have adopted one-class or unsupervised anomaly detection~\cite{zolfaghari2022unsupervised, yang2020dfr, roth2022towards, defard2021padim, deng2022anomaly}, where they are trained solely on the volumes of normal (non-defective) images and classify any deviation from the learned distribution as an anomaly.
-Although such models perform well on their training distribution, the domain shift in industrial settings is large, so that these models often need to be trained separately on different domains or frequently retrained.
+Most conventional approaches adopted one-class or unsupervised anomaly detection \cite{zolfaghari2022unsupervised, yang2020dfr, roth2022towards, defard2021padim, deng2022anomaly}, where they are trained solely on the volumes of normal (non-defective) images and classify any deviation from the learned distribution as an anomaly.
+Although such models perform well on their training distribution, the domain shift in industrial settings is large, so that these models often need to be trained separately on different domains and frequently retrained.
 Consequently, recent work increasingly leverages large-scale pre-trained VLMs (e.g., CLIP~\cite{radford2021learning}), using their broad priors as an adaptable foundation that mitigates data scarcity and reduces extensive domain-specific annotation.

-Despite their potential, existing approaches focus on the identification of coarse-grained anomalies, i.e, detection of an anomaly without distinguishing between fine-grained types.
-This limitation is critical, as 1) type-level semantics provide an inductive bias that aligns local features with defect-specific prototypes, improving robustness under distribution shift~\cite{sadikaj2025multiads}; 2) focusing on the nature of anomalies such as stains, holes, or missing components is essential for industrial operators to trace root causes and implement preventive measures.
-MultiADS~\cite{sadikaj2025multiads} attempts to address this using hand-crafted prompts and a knowledge base; but the process is time-consuming and difficult to scale for new anomalies.
-This highlights the need for a more flexible approach that can learn and integrate fine-grained information without relying on hand-crafted interventions.
+Despite their potential, existing approaches remain limited to coarse-grained anomaly detection, i.e., identifying whether an image is abnormal without differentiating defect types.
+This limitation matters in practice for two reasons.
+1) type-level semantics provide an inductive bias that aligns local features with defect-specific prototypes, improving robustness under distribution shift~\cite{sadikaj2025multiads}; 2) focusing on the nature of anomalies such as stains, holes, or missing components is essential for industrial operators to trace root causes and implement preventive measures.
+Prior work, such as MultiADS~\cite{sadikaj2025multiads}, attempts to incorporate defect-type knowledge via a curated knowledge base and hand-crafted prompts, but this process is time-consuming and difficult to scale as new defect categories emerge.
+Prompt learning offers an appealing alternative and has been successfully used in works like AnomalyCLIP~\cite{zhou2023anomalyclip}.
+However, relying solely on learnable (soft) prompt tokens can drift away from the natural-language manifold on which CLIP generalizes well thanks to its large-scale pretraining, thereby weakening zero-shot transfer ability when tested on the target domain.